opendaylight/docs/docs/release-process/managed-release.rst

 previous requirements) can use the release job in :doc:`project-release` to release their artifacts.

-.. note:: The release job can be triggered from any project patch in the intended
-          release (fluorine, neon, etc) by just leaving a comment containing "build release".

 After creating the release, Self-Managed projects should bump the stable branch version to X.Y.Z+1-SNAPSHOT, this way any new merge in the stable branch will not interfere with pre-release artifacts.